-- It is expected that the Project Management Supervision Consultant will be contracted in early 2024; with the Design and Build - Works are expected to be phased over a multi-year period and completed by 2027.
+- It is expected that the Project Management Supervision Consultant will be contracted in early 2024; with the Design and Build Contractor expected to be released to tender to the AIFFP Panel in early 2024 and contracted by Q3 2024. - Works are expected to be phased over a multi-year period and completed by 2027.